Updated for patch 1.3.

 Bravery is situationally useful, particularly against bursty comps.
 With this battlerite, if you Valiant Leap and follow up with War Shout, you can actually think of your 40 health shield as a 53 health shield.
 This proves helpful when you need to save a teammate (e.g. Lucie) as it instantly relieves them of incoming pressure.

 Heroic Leap’s bonus damage is negligible.
 If you’re going to get this, get it for the extra range.
 With it, you can stand further back (outside of most ranged M1 distances) and initiate combat without having to risk getting hit first.
 Best picked on large maps like Dragon Garden, though I personally never use it.
-Unfortunately it doesn’t extend the range of War Stomp.
+Unfortunately it doesn’t extend the range of War Stomp, but the extra damage applies.

 Bulwark is Bakko’s signature ability: he can turn an enemy’s attacks on themself, both ranged and melee attacks.
 Reflecting ranged projectiles is obviously good, but the stun against melee attacks is arguably better because it completely stops momentum.